FilipePfluck/skeleton-loading-react/README.md

 ## Limitations

 - For now, you can only pass a Component as children to the Skeleton component.
 If you want to just pass some HTML, please encapsulate it in a component first.
-- You can only pass one level of components, if you pass a component with a children, it wont work right now.
+- You can only pass one level of components, if you pass a component with a child, it wont work right now.

 Instead of this:
 ```